-The Bark Eater has hosted guests for more than 150 years.
-Originally a stagecoach stop, the inn is located on an old family farm nestled among the High Peaks of the Adirondack Mountains, at the entrance to Lake Placid’s Olympic Region and minutes from the village of Lake Placid.
-Its wooded surroundings make it seem isolated—yet close by are all the year-round activities and attractions of this famous mountain vacation area.
+The Bark Eater Inn has hosted guests for more than 150 years.
+Originally a stagecoach stop, the inn is located on an old family farm nestled among the High Peaks of the Adirondack Mountains, at the entrance to Lake Placid’s Olympic Region and minutes from the village of Lake Placid and Whiteface Ski Resort.

 In 2013 the Bark Eater Hospitality Group acquired the property and began undertaking extensive renovations to the buildings and grounds.
 Historic buildings were lovingly restored – paint was removed from original wide board floors milled from the property – guest rooms were outfitted with beautiful new bathrooms and the finest linens and amenities.
 While the buildings historic charm remains, guests will relish the unexpected elegance in the heart of the Adirondack High Peaks.

 The Bark Eater’s magnificent 200 acres have also been rejuvenated – a fabulous organic garden was installed to provide food and a melange of ornamental and edible flowers, vegetables, and herbs to the delight of guests and passersby.
 The trail system, developed by Olympic Ski Touring champion and former owner Joe Pete Wilson were reclaimed and are available for hikers, bikers and outdoors man of all levels.
 From the nearly ten miles of trails guests can explore unique vistas of the High Peaks, a pond, open fields, tranquil forests, cascading streams and the majestic Ausable River.